 •It is important that you stop yelling and stay calm, and not react to your son’s moodiness.

-• You can help him to be anchored through insisting that he does chores in the house which is his duty and role in the running of the home, and if you have not done this, well in the long run, it would be wise to make a start now, so that develops a sense of responsibility.
+• You can help him to be anchored through insisting that he does chores in the house which is his duty and role in the running of the home.

 •Maintain eye contact with your son during conversations.
 Good eye contact allows you to keep focused and involved in the conversation.

 •Be interested and attentive.
 Your son will sense whether you are interested or not by the way you reply or not reply to her.

 •Focus on “what” your son is saying and not “how” he is saying it.
 If he is upset, for example, he may exhibit the kind of body language that may be distracting.

 •Listen patiently and avoid getting emotionally involved in the conversation.
 If you do so, you will tend to hear what you want to hear, as opposed to what is really being said.
 Your goal is to remain objective and open-minded during your discussions.